End of Fiscal Year Reminders

 Academic year faculty and flex-year PAT employees normally receive their pay between the dates of their work appointment.
 New employees with these types of appointments are automatically set up to receive their pay in this timeframe.

-Each year, employees with academic year/flex-year appointments are given an opportunity to elect to spread (i.e. “defer”) their pay evenly over the entire year so that they never have an unpaid period.
-For example, an employee who would normally receive pay during 20 pay periods, if electing to “defer”, would receive pay over the full 26 pay periods of the year.
+Each year, employees with academic year/flex-year appointments are given an opportunity to elect to spread (i.e. “defer”) their pay evenly over 26 pay periods.
+For example, an employee who would normally receive pay during 20 pay periods, if electing to “defer”, would receive pay over 26 full pay periods.

 The election requires completion of the USNH Defer Pay Selection/Change Form.

-If you are not making a change to your current payment choice, there is nothing you need to do.
-If you are making a change, you will need to complete your form and return it to the Human Resources, 2 Leavitt Lane, by Noon, August 1, 2014.
-Any form received after the deadline will NOT be accepted.
+You will need to complete the form and return it to UNH Payroll, 2 Leavitt Lane, by August 1, 2015.
+Any form received beyond the deadline will NOT be accepted.
 Government regulations do not permit an individual to change the election once the payment year has begun.

 Dependent Benefit Eligibility - Children are considered dependent, if at the time of enrollment, they are unmarried, have not reached age 24, and otherwise meet the legal definition of “dependent” as defined by the Internal Revenue Service.

-Summer Session Benefit - All Summer Session courses count toward the tuition benefit for the 2014-2015 fiscal year, regardless of when the course begins.
+Summer Session Benefit - All Summer Session courses count toward the tuition benefit for the 2015-2016 Fiscal Year, regardless of when the course begins.
+Please note the FALL Semester will be available for request starting July 1st.

 It is important to remember our responsibilities in hiring youth at UNH.
 Summer is a time when many youths work on our campus.